futabato/FutabatedLearning/README.md

 # FutabatedLearning

-This is a federated learning framework
+This is a federated learning framework for research (not practical)

 ## Setup